mradulbohra/bitcoin-ticker-flutter/README.md

 #Goal
-Basic Single Screen application which fetches the current prices for the three major CryptoCoin, Bitcoin, Etherium & LTC
+Basic Single Screen application which fetches the current prices for the three major CryptoCoins, Bitcoin, Etherium & LTC